12.1 Two-Week Final Review Plan

 Key Takeaways

-• The final two weeks should emphasize mixed scenario practice, weak-Area repair, and current exam logistics.
+• The final two weeks should emphasize mixed scenario practice, weak-Area repair, and current exam logistics rather than new content intake.

-• A final plan should include timed blocks, ethics review, and rest before the PSI appointment.
+• A final plan should include timed three-block simulations, ethics review, and protected rest before the PSI appointment.

-• Practice scores are readiness signals, not guaranteed conversions to the scaled CHES score.
+• Practice percentages are readiness signals, not guaranteed conversions to the scaled CHES pass point of 600 on a 200-800 range.

 Use the last two weeks for decisions

-The final two weeks before the CHES exam should feel different from the first month of studying.
-Early preparation builds content.
-Final review builds fast, defensible decisions under the current exam structure: 165 items, 150 scored items, 15 unidentified pretest items, 3 hours of exam time, and a maximum 3.5-hour appointment that may include tutorial and survey time.
+The final two weeks before the Certified Health Education Specialist (CHES) exam should feel different from your first month of studying.
+Early preparation builds content knowledge.
+Final review builds fast, defensible decisions under the real exam structure: 165 multiple-choice items, of which 150 are scored and 15 are unidentified pilot items, delivered in 3 hours of testing time.
+Across recent administrations the national first-time pass rate sits near 68 percent, so a disciplined finish meaningfully changes your odds.

-Start by writing the current content weights on one page.
-Area I Assessment is 17%, Area II Planning is 14%, Area III Implementation is 15%, Area IV Evaluation and Research is 12%, Area V Advocacy is 12%, Area VI Communication is 12%, Area VII Leadership and Management is 6%, and Area VIII Ethics and Professionalism is 12%.
-Use the weights to allocate review time, but keep all Eight Areas active.
+Start by writing the current content weights from the HESPA II 2020 outline on one page.
+Area I Assessment of Needs and Capacity is 17 percent, Area II Planning is 14 percent, Area III Implementation is 15 percent, Area IV Evaluation and Research is 12 percent, Area V Advocacy is 12 percent, Area VI Communication is 12 percent, Area VII Leadership and Management is 6 percent, and Area VIII Ethics and Professionalism is 12 percent.
+Allocate review hours roughly to those weights, but keep all Eight Areas active so no scenario type surprises you.

 Fourteen-day structure

-14-11Repair the two weakest AreasTwo decision rules per Area
+14-11Repair the two weakest AreasTwo written decision rules per Area

 2Light mixed review and logistics checkConfirmed PSI details and ID plan